Before Graduate Student Orientation Week

-The Graduate Student Orientation experience is designed to help make this transition as smooth as possible whether you are just beginning your graduate degree, returning to college, or coming to BGSU as one of our international students.
-No matter what your current level of education we believe that you will find our program very helpful to you as you prepare to take the next step in pursuing your educational goals.
+Prior to the start of classes, we encourage you to begin your online training that is part of the Graduate Student Orientation experience.
+It is designed to help make this transition as smooth as possible whether you are just beginning your graduate degree, returning to college, or coming to BGSU as one of our international students.
+No matter your current level of education, we believe that you will find our program very helpful to you as you prepare to take the next step in pursuing your educational goals.
 All new graduate students, and those with first-time assistantships, are invited to participate in Graduate Student Orientation.
-The modules available virtually will assist you in learning more about BGSU, policies important to your life and work as a graduate student, and who you can turn to for support while you are a student here.
-Some of the key topics are listed below.
+The online training modules will assist you in learning more about BGSU, policies important to your life and work as a graduate student, and who you can turn to for support while you are a student here.

 All students on a research assistantship and graduate students from some specific departments must complete Responsible Conduct in Research (RCR) training.
-These online modules are easily accessible from any home or campus computer and is recommended to be completed prior to the start of orientation week and via Virtual Graduate Student Orientation.
+These online modules are easily accessible from any home or campus computer.

 Institutional Review Board is the administrative and decision-making body having responsibility for review and approval of research involving human subjects.
 Before any research involving human subjects can be initiated it must have received IRB review and approval.
 The activities of the IRB are administered by the Office of Research Compliance (ORC).
-Students can access the online Human Subjects Research training in Virtual Graduate Student Orientation.
+Students can access the Human Subjects Research training online.

 Updated: 07/14/2023 03:56PM